 - Usually, calling the MVP Member Services/Customer Care Center is the first step.
 If there is anything else you need to do, the MVP Member Services/Customer Care Center will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - If you have a complaint, you or your representative may call the phone number listed in Chapter 2.
-We will try to resolve your complaint over the phone.
-If you ask for a written response, file a written grievance, or if your complaint is related to quality of care, we will respond in writing to you within 30 days.
-If we cannot resolve your complaint over the phone, we have a formal procedure to review your complaints.
-We call this a grievance procedure. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+If you put your complaint in writing, we will respond to your complaint in writing. - [Insert description of the procedures (including time frames) and instructions about what members need to do if they want to use the process for making a complaint.
+Describe expedited grievance time frames for grievances about decisions to not conduct expedited organization/coverage determinations or reconsiderations/redeterminations.] - Whether you call or write, you should contact the MVP Member Services/Customer Care Center right away.
+You can make the complaint at any time after you had the problem you want to complain about.